liuyehcf/BlogSource/_posts/Spring-IoC-源码剖析.md

 				}
 			}

-			// Do not initialize FactoryBeans here: We need to leave all regular beans
+			//Do not initialize FactoryBeans here: We need to leave all regular beans
-			// uninitialized to let the bean factory post-processors apply to them!
+			//uninitialized to let the bean factory post-processors apply to them!
-			// Separate between BeanDefinitionRegistryPostProcessors that implement
+			//Separate between BeanDefinitionRegistryPostProcessors that implement
-			// PriorityOrdered, Ordered, and the rest.
+			//PriorityOrdered, Ordered, and the rest.
 			List<BeanDefinitionRegistryPostProcessor> currentRegistryProcessors = new ArrayList<BeanDefinitionRegistryPostProcessor>();

-			// First, invoke the BeanDefinitionRegistryPostProcessors that implement PriorityOrdered.
+			//First, invoke the BeanDefinitionRegistryPostProcessors that implement PriorityOrdered.
 			String[] postProcessorNames =
 					beanFactory.getBeanNamesForType(BeanDefinitionRegistryPostProcessor.class, true, false);
 			for (String ppName : postProcessorNames) {